igorrmon/igorrmon/README.md

 # Igor Ramon<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/wave.gif" width="30px">

 <p>
   <em>I am graduate student of the course of distributed software architecture by PUC-MG,I have a bachelor's degree in information technology by UFERSA.
-Currently I am an Frontend developer at <a href="https://acelerabit.com.br">acelerabit</a>, I have had experience with Frontend and Mobile development, with Reactjs and React Native
+Currently I am an Frontend developer at <a href="https://acelerabit.com.br">acelerabit</a>, I have experience with Frontend and Mobile development, with Reactjs and React Native
  <br/>
 </p>